 - Search zone, when using relevance or sales as sort order

-Exposure strategies are partially utilised in:
+Exposure strategies are partially utilized in:

 - Product list panel, when using personal as sort order